sandangel/ngrx-utils-deprecated/README.md

 }
 ```

 * Then use ngrx command to generate Union Type for you.
-Since version 1.2.0, we have added support optionally generate reducer function with `-r` option.
+Since version 1.2.0, we have added support optionally generate reducer function with `-r` option and all the boilerplate will be nicely formatted with prettier before saving to file.

 ```sh
 # npx ngrx [g | generate] [a | action] [-r | --reducer] path/to/action